 Before I start narrowing down the essential supplements for runners let me tell you that these supplements help, but they do not do the work for you.
 It all goes down with your training effort and diet.
 With that being said no supplement for runners will make you run the 6 miles overnight.
 They will support your recovery, give you energy here and there when needed and give your body some extra nutrients.
 There are no magic pills out there only you are the master of your training game.

 Side note: every supplement for runners I recommend in this article is being used by myself.
 I’m not recommending anything for commission purposes.
-These products are just examples, you may find different options online or at your local pharmacy.
+These products are just examples, you may find different options online or at your local pharmacy or on amazon.
+Also I wrote an article about energy supplements for running.
+You can find the link on the bottom of this article.
 If you have any questions feel free to send me an email.

 Key Supplements For Runners